 A man of authority on glass walks by and sees the colors gleaming from the glass.
 With a keen, trained eye he inspects, judges, weighs and measures the glass.
 He passes it to the mother and proclaims that the child is not playing with glass but a very valuable diamond.

 The word of authority of one with knowledge and experience greatly increased the value of what was believed to be an object of play.
 The authority identifies the value to that which was never seen before.

 The preaching of the cross and of the kingdom is foolishness to those who perish.
 But it is power to those who have received the gospel message and the message of the kingdom.
 The authority of a true witness who has experienced the kingdom is of greater value then one who has just played with the things of God.

 We give our children money to go shopping and we tell them to buy something that will last.
 How long will it last?
 How long will it's beauty last?

 The value of the Gospel and of the kingdom in light of durability is this.
-Heaven and earth shall pass away, by my word will be forever.
+Heaven and earth shall pass away, but my word will be forever.